MMike17/Unity_ICE/README.md

 You can also execute the method directly in the editor.\
 **Code executed from this panel will not need an assembly reload.**

+### Custom ICE methods

+You can write your own ICE remote methods anywhere in your codebase by adding the "ICE" attribute to them.\
+For a marked method to be taken into account it needs to follow 3 rules :
+- Be static
+- Have a **void** return type
+- Not have any parameters

+⚠️ The "ICE" attribute is defined in the editor script, it will only be available for scripts placed in a folder labeled "Editor". ⚠️

 ## Support

 This tool supports most of the C# features that your current Unity version supports, except for the following :